NetroScript/TF2Pickup.org-WinrateBot/README.md

 ```

 This help command should already explain all the features available.

+Additionally available is the `!checkmed <Player>` command.
+This command shows you the total / total last week / total last month medic games of a player.
+In addition, it shows when that player last played medic.

 Localisation is available for german and english.
 For more see the following chapter.

 <!-- GETTING STARTED -->